simonperneel/MAI-Thesis-HAR/README.md

 # MAI-Thesis-HAR
-public repository with the software used for my thesis.
+repository with the software used for my thesis.